 “I feel less pain,” said Karen Columbus, who does the workout.
 The 42-year-old used to have knee problems, not anymore.
 And she says the sand pit workouts, have made it easier for her to keep her weight down.

-The National Institutes of Health (www.nih.gov) has stated the following:
+The National Institutes of Health (www.nih.gov)

 ”When toned, glutes are engines that burn calories for fuel and have the greatest potential for weight management turning our bodies into fat-burning machines.
 Strong glutes improve your posture, relieve pressure on the lower back, stabilize hips, play a major role in keeping the knees healthy making our bodies less prone to injury and pain ensuring maximal muscle efficiency.”